If you have or are ever to lose one or more teeth, it is likely that you would wish to replace them.

 Your gums and bone need to remain as healthy as possible for the implants to remain fixed and keep any denture supported.

-Smoking and evidence of poor dental attendance may lead to a failure of an implant.
+Smoking and evidence of poor dental attendance may lead to the failure of an implant.

 Dentures have been around for a long time and are the go to option for replacing missing teeth.